toyyibhub/git-learning3/README.md

 # git-learning3

-This code was used to learn git from amigoscode
+This repo was used to learn git from amigoscode